rockorager/indieforums/README.md

 ## ToDo
 - [x] Make a single page from one of the top level links
-- [ ] Get structure of webmentions figured out
+- [x] Get structure of webmentions figured out
-  - [ ] top level are type note, article, photo, bookmark to start
+- [ ] parse comment posts to threads.js data
-  - [ ]
+- [ ] Integrate postOverrides in _data (needed for sticky threads)
+- [ ] Make page on personal sitewith one of every type of post with a syndicate to indieforums